A Hidden Treasure

 After a little research, I found a reputable grading company.
 Their prices seem to be the same as everyone else's.
 I've setup for my Charizard #4/130 Holo from 2004 Base Set 2 to be graded.
 That grade will determine the card's maximum potential.
 Anything less than a 10 would just be some nice spending money but if I manage to get lucky enough to get a score of 10 (doubtful) then we are talking enough money to do some major impact on something.
 Just think, what could you do or pay off with an extra $8,000?

 We could pay off multiple credit cards.
 My wife wants a new car (again) and we need a down payment.
 This could be a big cut in our mortgage principal which cuts our interest payments.
 We could take a nice vacation.
 Or we could invest it with a reputable and responsible broker to let it grow and work better for us later.
-The possibilities of what that sum of money could do is infinitely more than the likelier amount of money the more probably grade will fetch.
+The possibilities of what that sum of money could do is infinitely more than the likelier amount of money the more probable grade will fetch.

 The shipping label is printed.
 The card is packaged.
 It will be on a truck to the grading service soon enough.
-I shouldn't take long after that to know the card's true value.
+It shouldn't take long after that to know the card's true value.
 While I can hope and dream for a 10, I know the reality of that score is low.
 But I do know that the card has been kept in near pristine shape since I got it so I do expect a decent score.
 Only time now will tell though.

 Leave a comment